CERTIFICATION PROCESS AT A GLANCE

 Q. How long will the certification process take?

 A. The entire process usually takes about 12 weeks to complete, but can be shorter or longer depending upon the complexity of your operation and your ability to resolve concerns or provide additional information.
-MOSA also offers Expedited Service for an additional fee; please see the Expedited Service Program, or contact us.
+MOSA also offers Expedited Service for an additional fee; please contact us for more information.

 Q. Can I buy an organic farm/business?